Sunny Beach holidays 2019 / 2020

 (°C) Avg.
 High Temp

-The clue is in the name the biggest attraction of Sunny Beach is its broad, sandy beach!
+Cheap holidays to Sunny Beach, Bulgaria are top-of-the-chart for the amount you get for your money.
+What makes it so special?
+The clue is in the name!
+The biggest attraction of Sunny Beach is its broad, sandy beach!
 This stretches for 5 kilometres along the Black Sea, and is packed with every possible facility and amenity.
 The modern, purpose-built resort is packed with bars, clubs, restaurants and a wealth of amenities for water sports.
 Kids will enjoy the mini golf and water parks, as well, of course, as the beach.
 The biggest cultural attraction in the area is Nessebar, a beautiful historic city that dates back to at least the 6th century BC and is a UNESCO-designated World Heritage Site.
-It is located about 5km from Sunny Beach, and is easily reached by local bus.
+It is located about 5km from Sunny Beach and is easily reached by local bus.

 It’s unlikely that the charms of sun, sea and sand will pall but, if they do, you’ll find plenty for kids of all ages in Sunny Beach.
 There’s an amusement park, with a small roller coaster, and other rides, along with two water parks (Action Aquapark and Aqua Paradise) in close proximity to the resort, plus go-karting and paintball.
 On the beach, you’ll find play areas and facilities for all kinds of water sports, including kite-surfing and parasailing.
 You can also rent jet skis, send the kids flying on a banana boat ride or even book your family on one of the pirate boat cruises.